 Why Bark Comes Out On Top

 Only Bark gives you real, potentially life-changing information about your child’s world.
 As a parent, staying tuned in to your kid’s world and feelings is important to their physical and emotional well-being, and we give you the tools to help them learn about and thrive with the technology that they’ll be using for the rest of their life.

-With Bark, you can not only monitor content, you can also create custom screen time schedules for your child, block inappropriate websites and apps, and get location alerts when they’re out and about.
+With Bark, you can not only monitor content, you can also create custom screen time schedules for your child, block inappropriate websites and apps, and track their location with GPS 24/7.